Domkcwis/simple_shell/README.md

 Example:
 ```
-$ echo "echo 'holberton' #this will be ignored!" | ./sodash
+$ echo "echo 'main' #this will be ignored!" | ./sodash
-'holberton'
+'main'
 ```

 ### Operators